TIB-Visual-Analytics/Konvens2025-FusingLanguageWithVision/src/content/homepage/-index.md

 **Classification Tasks**

-1. What happens if the image shows a concepts that is not in the dictionary?
+1. What happens if the image only show concepts that are not in the dictionary?
 2. Experiment with negative prompts alongside positive prompts, e.g., “not a photo of a cat”, “photo of a dog”
 3. Experiment with synonymous prompts, e.g., “a photo of a cat”, “a photo of a kitty”
 4. Experiment with prompts with visual attributes, e.g., “a red car”, “a black car”